Jackcomputers-app/pycrypt/README.md

 python3 -m venv venv

 ```
-7. Enter the Python virtual environment
+7. Enter the Python virtual environment.
+You will know that you are in the virtual envorment when your CLI says (.venv)
 ```bash

 source venv/bin/activate